yashchaudhari008/Codechef_Cards/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/yashchaudhari008/Codechef_Cards)
 ![GitHub](https://img.shields.io/github/license/yashchaudhari008/Codechef_Cards)

-A WebApp to check friend's [codechef](https://www.codechef.com/) rating and other details.

 1. Just add username and track your friends progress!!
 2. Press delete to remove friend
 3. Make sure to ⭐ the repo and share with your friends.